Ottawa Cycling Accident Lawyer…

 This was a terrible Ottawa bicycle accident and my thoughts and sympathy go out to the family and friends of this woman..
 What a tragic loss…

 Not all accidents can be avoided but please be extra cautious out there on our Ottawa roads; both as drivers and cyclists.
 Double and triple checking could save lives..

-“Danielle was both an inspiration and an energy so rare to find in this life — ever so precious to lose,” reads her obituary.
-“Danielle travelled the world, personally and professionally, basking in the experiences of new cultures and the opportunity of representing the Canadian government and our nation.
+It said in her obituary “Danielle was both an inspiration and an energy so rare to find in this life — ever so precious to lose,” “Danielle travelled the world, personally and professionally, basking in the experiences of new cultures and the opportunity of representing the Canadian government and our nation.
 Hard-working, dedicated, driven and supremely kind, our little sunshine also volunteered at local missions, attended the University of Ottawa, and was nearing completion of her second degree while working full-time with Citizenship and Immigration Canada.
-She was fiercely passionate about the environment and rallied her community to take action in making a difference.
+She was fiercely passionate about the environment and rallied her community to take action in making a difference.”

 “Our nation has lost one of tomorrow’s leaders, our community has lost one of its great residents, our co-workers have lost a great friend, our friends have lost an inspiring force and our family has lost a great light.
 Danielle’s smile, compassion and genuine kindness are her legacy and will forever be the sunshine in our hearts and minds.”

-The family asks that condolences be made on the Facebook group “In Memory of Danielle Nacu” or the Kelly Funeral Home website.
+The family has asked that condolences be made on the Facebook group “In Memory of Danielle Nacu” or the Kelly Funeral Home website.

 from the Ottawa Citizen

 Ottawa Bicycle Accident Lawyer David Hollingsworth